 - It will take at least 2-3 court appearances in order to fight a Careless Driving ticket.
 For most people, this means taking time off from work.

 - You need to schedule a trial date with the appropriate court and prepare for it.

 - Keep in mind that you will be questioned about every fact from the date that you were caught driving carelessly.

 - If you are late for court or miss an appearance, you will be convicted.

-- The court is adversarial and creates tension and stress often increasing the risk of making a mistake.
+- The court is adversarial and creates tension and stress, often increasing the risk of making a mistake.

-If you are in the middle of a reopening or an appeal, that paperwork will need to be drafted by your legal representatives and then properly filed with the appropriate courts and offices.
+If you are in the middle of a reopening or an appeal, that paperwork will need to be drafted by your legal representatives and then properly served and filed with the appropriate courts and offices.

-If you have been issued a summons, your offence notice will already have a first appearance court date set that your paralegal will attend for you.
+If you have been issued a summons, your offence notice will already have a first appearance court date set that your legal representative will attend for you.
 You should expect to see many court dates as your matter moves through the system.
 It is extremely rare for a matter to be completed on the first court date.